ImDarkTom/DP-Project/README.md

 ## Visualisations

-Once ran, visualisations will be displayed both on-screen and saved to the directory `figures/`.
+Once ran, visualisations will be displayed both on-screen and saved into the `figures/` directory.

+To run an individual visualisation, you can run each visualisation file as a module.
+E.g. `python3 -m src.visualisations.vis1`.